How do I register?

 No, children do not have to be toilet-trained before starting school at Campus, however teachers do not have the facilities or availability to do diaper changes during class times.
 All parents should send a change of clothes in their children’s backpack, as we recognize that accidents do happen!

 Do parents have to have police checks?

-We require that any parent volunteering in our classroom has a completed a police check (or equivalent) that includes a vulnerable sector search.
+We require any parent volunteering in our classroom to have a completed a police check (or equivalent) that includes a vulnerable sector search.